mindw/elasticsearch-prometheus-exporter/README.md

 **Do not forget to restart the node after the installation!**

-Note that the plugin needs the following special permissions:
+Note that the plugin needs the following special entitlements:

-- java.lang.RuntimePermission accessClassInPackage.com.sun.management
-- java.io.FilePermission /proc/self/ read
+- files: /proc/self/ read
-- java.lang.RuntimePermission accessClassInPackage.sun.misc
-- java.lang.RuntimePermission accessDeclaredMembers
-- java.lang.reflect.ReflectPermission suppressAccessChecks

 If you have a lot of indices and think this data is irrelevant, you can disable in the main configuration file: